A primer on semiconvex functions in general potential theories

 This lemma assures that if $u$ is convex then the set of contact points for some global upper contact quadratic function of radius $r$ on a ball $B_\rho(x)$ cannot be too small (in the sense of the Lebesgue measure), provided that $x$ is the vertex point of a strict upper contact quadratic function of radius $r$ for $u$ at $x$ and $\rho$ is sufficiently small.
 Indeed, the requirement that $x$ is both a contact point of such a quadratic function and that $x$ is its vertex point is equivalent to the statement that $(0, \lambda I)$ is a strict upper contact jet for $u$ at $x$.

 Furthermore, note that the HL--S{\l}odkowski lemma can be paraphrased by saying that if $u$ is locally convex and its quadratic perturbation $u-\frac{\lambda}{2}|\cdot-\,x|^2$ has a strict local maximum at $x$, then the set of global upper contact points of type $\lambda I$ for $u$ on each small ball about $x$ has positive measure.
-Analogously, Jensen's \Cref{u:jen} considers a quasi-convex function with a strict local maximum at $\hat x$ and states that the set of the upper contact points near $\hat x$ whose associated upper contact jets are of the form $(p, 0)$, with $p \in \R^n$ small ($|p| \leq \delta$), has positive measure.
+Analogously, Jensen's \Cref{u:jen} considers a semiconvex function with a strict local maximum at $\hat x$ and states that the set of the upper contact points near $\hat x$ whose associated upper contact jets are of the form $(p, 0)$, with $p \in \R^n$ small ($|p| \leq \delta$), has positive measure.

-With the intuition that a bridge between convex and quasi-convex functions can relate the two lemmas, Harvey and Lawson~\cite{hlqc} prove that the HL--S{\l}odkowski lemma is equivalent to the following result, which they simply called \emph{Jensen's lemma}.
-It roughly states that if $u$ is locally quasi-convex, then the set of contact points of locally supporting hyperplanes from above near a strict local maximum point cannot be too small.
+With the intuition that a bridge between convex and semiconvex functions can relate the two lemmas, Harvey and Lawson~\cite{hlqc} prove that the HL--S{\l}odkowski lemma is equivalent to the following result, which they simply call \emph{Jensen's lemma}.
+It roughly states that if $u$ is locally semiconvex, then the set of contact points of locally supporting hyperplanes from above near a strict local maximum point cannot be too small.

-\begin{lem}[HL--Jensen lemma] Suppose that $w$ is a locally quasi-convex function on $X\subset \R^n$ with strict upper contact jet $(0, 0)$ at $x$.
+\begin{lem}[HL--Jensen lemma] \sid{Lemma!Jensen!HL version (HL--Jensen)} Suppose that $w$ is a locally semiconvex function on $X\subset \R^n$ with strict upper contact jet $(0, 0)$ at $x$.
 Then there exists $\barr\rho > 0$ such that

 \end{lem}

 \begin{prop} The HL--S{\l}odkowski and the HL--Jensen lemmas are equivalent. \end{prop}